-Coastal Animal Control Services of BC is contracted to the City to administer and enforce regulations of the Animal Control Bylaw.
+Coastal Animal Control Services of BC is contracted to the City to administer and enforce regulations of the Animal Care and Control Bylaw.

 Inquiries, concerns and complaints regarding animals should be directed to Coastal Animal Control Services.
 Common issues include: